modcarroll/wa-migration-script/README.md

 # Watson Assistant Migration Tool

-This is a script to migrate skills from 3 instances of Watson Assistant to 1 instance of Watson Assistant.
+This is a script to migrate skills from 3 instances (assuming dev, test, prod) of Watson Assistant to 1 instance of Watson Assistant.

 ## Directions